-Cochrane’s Instagram posts have been removed, their Instagram account has been shadow banned, and now a Cochrane Library Twitter post about winning a prestigious award for trustworthy information has been tagged as misleading.
-These incidents highlight the realities of Cochrane’s call against misinformation while protecting trusted sources.
+Cochrane's incidents with Instagram, Twitter, and YouTube highlight the realities of Cochrane’s call against misinformation while protecting trusted sources.
+Cochrane’s Instagram posts have been removed, their Instagram account has been shadow banned, a Youtube video removed, and a Cochrane Library Twitter post about winning a prestigious award for trustworthy information was tagged as misleading.

 Cochrane’s health evidence syntheses are recognised as the international gold standard for high quality, trusted information.
 Cochrane Library reviews are used to support global and national health guidelines and policy.
 We advocate for evidence-informed healthcare and make our trusted evidence accessible and available to all.
 One way we do this is using social media to reach different audiences.